Legal Troubles in Spain Loom for Equatorial Guinea’s Autocratic Ruler

 In Spain, the current investigation developed from a detailed and scrupulously researched criminal complaint filed in 2008 by the Spanish NGO Asociación Pro Derechos Humanos de España, working in close collaboration with the Open Society Justice Initiative.
 That initial complaint alleged that public funds from Equatorial Guinea had been illegally paid to a Spanish company (managed by Kokorev) and apparently used for the purchase of properties in Spain on behalf of the Obiangs and their associates.

 It appeared that the purchase payments represented part of $26.5 million that had been shown to have been transferred under suspicious circumstances from an Equatorial Guinea Treasury account in the United States, upon the signature of President Obiang plus either a son or a nephew (the transactions were originally uncovered as part of a 2004 U.S. Senate investigation into money laundering at the failed Washington, D.C.–based Riggs Bank).

 So far, the Spanish threads loosened at Riggs Bank over 13 years ago have led to Madrid and to the Canary Islands, then on to Panama and now to Ukraine (with additional connections to Lithuania), adding to an ever-widening web of questionable dealings, supported by a stable of outsiders and agents eager for a share of the action.
 Meanwhile, in Equatorial Guinea itself, most of the population of some 900,000 scrapes by on a dollar a day, despite an oil-fueled per capita gross national income comparable to Argentina, Chile, or Croatia.

-Kenneth Hurwitz is senior team manager on anticorruption with the Open Society Justice Initiative.
+Kenneth Hurwitz is senior managing legal officer with the Open Society Justice Initiative.